nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 The contents of the `submision.json` file and `v1.0-test` folder are defined below:
 * The `submission.json` file includes meta data `meta` on the type of inputs used for this method.
-  Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
-  Each `sample_token` from the current evaluation set must be included in `results`.
   ```
   "meta": {
       "use_camera":   <bool>          -- Whether this submission uses camera data as an input.